aml4td/website/README.md

 But, don't worry, we will still make code available for readers!
 The sources for the material use R, and early adopters can find them in the [GitHub repository](https://github.com/aml4td/website).
 In addition, we will create other websites with computing supplements for R and, hopefully, at some point in the future, Python.
 Those will become finalized around the time we finish the first version of the materials.

+## Will there be exercises?

+Many readers found the Exercise sections of Applied Predictive Modeling to be helpful for solidifying the concepts presented in each chapter.
+Like the computing sections, we intend to create exercises for most of the chapters but will store these on a website rather than on physical book page.
+The problems will revolve around the data sets used in the book as well as the code used for the analyses in the text.

 ## How can I ask questions?

 If you have questions about the content, it is probably best to ask on a public forum, like [cross-validated](https://stats.stackexchange.com/).
 You'll most likely get a faster answer there if you take the time to ask the questions in the best way possible.